sverok-man-collaboration/kalejdoskop-api/README.md

 - 0: Replaces the current database with the most recent backup.
 - 1: Replaces the current database with the backup prior to the most recent one.
-- 2: Refreshes the current database using the oldest available backup.
+- 2: Replaces the current database with the oldest backup.